MadTubi/MadTubi/README.md

-- 👋 Hi, I’m @MadTubi
+- 👋 Hi, I’m Madison.
-- 👀 I’m interested in video games, books, and art.
+- 👀 I’m interested in video games, books,art, and coding.
-- 🌱 I’m currently learning how to code in python.
+- 🌱 I’m currently practing on coding in HTML/CSS and Java as a refresher.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a full time or partime position in web development or software engineering.
 - 📫 How to reach me my email is madtay324@gmail.com/

 <!---